hgh-bibliophile/Nova-CLI/readme.md

-# npcs CLI
+# nova CLI

-A CLI for npcs.
+A CLI for nova.

 ## Customizing your CLI